You can reach Barbara Cashman, LLC at (720) 242-8133.

 Probate court is a special state court which deals with protective proceedings (guardianship, conservatorship) for incapacitated adults.
 Where there is no durable power of attorney for health care or for general (financial) matters, guardianship and conservatorship may be necessary to meet the person’s needs in the event they are unable to take care of themselves or manage their finances.
-Probate court is also the only place where matters relating to a deceased person’s estate are taken care of – whether a person died with or without a will.
 If you need to get a guardianship or conservatorship for another, probate a will after someone has passed away, or open an intestate (where there was no will) estate, probate court is where such matters (and other related proceedings) are filed and resolved.

 Maybe you’ve heard you need a will . . . but when will you really know?
 When it’s too late!